research

 ColocEM (Undergraduate Thesis)

-Aug 2023 – Present
+Aug 2023 – Dec 2025

 Collaborators: Dr. Mohammad Saifur Rahman, Dr. Md.
 Abul Hassan Samee

-We are working on Stereo-Seq data, which provides high resolution transcriptomics data in both genome and cellular space, to model and explain the complex cell-cell communication mechanism occuring in the brain tissue of an injured axolotl telencephalon.
+We worked on Stereo-Seq data, which provides high resolution transcriptomics data in both genome and cellular space, to model and explain the complex cell-cell communication mechanism occuring in the brain tissue of an injured axolotl telencephalon.
 Our work involves leveraging the degree of spatial coexistence of several cell types along with ligand-receptor analysis to predict gene expressions using a neural network model.